up9inc/mockintosh/docs/index.md

 Using `--sample-config` will cause Mockintosh to write the example configuration file into specified location.

+_Note: sending SIGHUP to Mockintosh's process will cause it to re-read configuration file and restart the server._

 ### OpenAPI Specification to Mockintosh Config Conversion (_experimental_)

 _Note: This feature is experimental.
 One-to-one transpilation of OAS documents is not guaranteed._